null

 Caffeine may irritate both the prostate

-and bladder - a bad
+and bladder - a bad combination if you are

 trying to reduce your bathroom trips!